 The Green area indicates OK.

 Yellow area indicates Consider Action for adults and Take Action for children.

 The chart presented above was created by Margaret Ashwell and comes from the following publication:

 How to measure your waist?

-According to the WHO's data gathering protocol, the waist circumference should be measured at the midpoint between the last palpable rib and the top of the iliac crest, using a stretch‐resistant tape.
+According to the WHO's data gathering protocol, the waist circumference should be measured at the midpoint between the last palpable rib and the top of the iliac crest, using a stretch‐resistant tape measure.

 Practically, the measurements are usually taken at the smallest circumference of the natural waist, usually just above the belly button.

 What does waist to height ratio calculator do?